 Again suppose that you have reached a breakpoint on the call to + as set in the example above.
-To make this breakpoint print, enter a valid Lisp expression in the Printing tab of the Edit Breakpoint dialog, and click OK.
+To make this breakpoint print, choose Printing... from the Breakpoint Options menu, and enter a valid Lisp expression in the Printing tab of the Edit Breakpoint dialog, and click OK.